MafiaHub/MafiaUnity/README.md

 ## Description

 We aim to create free and open-source tools for the game [Mafia](https://en.wikipedia.org/wiki/Mafia_(video_game)).
-The ultimate goal is to recreate the original game engine from scratch, allowing for enhancements and compatibility with modern platforms.
-We take inspiration in [OpenMW](https://openmw.org/en/).
+The ultimate goal is to recreate the original game engine using Unity, to build up our framework thanks to which we can enjoy playing Mafia once more and also simplify modding process.

 ## Disclaimer